melchisedech333/melchisedech333/README.md

 I am a software developer and researcher, and I am very interested in the study of physics and mathematics 🙃

 🔭 Currently I have been working on the development of the <a href="https://github.com/verbum-lang">Verbum programming language</a>.
+A language that has an emphasis on distributed computing, seeking to integrate interesting features, such as hot code reload and metaprogramming.

 <!-- ### Olá, sou o Melch1sed3ch <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="40">